speudusa/csharp-web-development-wiki/Lesson-10-(Razor-Views).md

 # Lesson 10: Razor Views

-## In the prep work this week, the students learned
+## In the prep work for this lesson, the students learned:

 1. More about the "view" portion the MVC design pattern.
 1. Why using templates to design a website is a good idea.